raganwald/braythwayt.com/_posts/2013-02-18-drunken-walk-solution.md

 tags: javascript
 ---

 This is an example solution for [The "Drunken Walk" Programming Problem](http://braythwayt.com/2013/02/17/a-drunken-walk.html).
 It demonstrates how refactoring the "Tortoise and Hare" algorithm to use iterables instead of directly manipulating linked list nodes allows it to be used to find loops in a path as well as loops in a linked list.

+### problem statement

+*Consider a finite checkerboard of unknown size.
+On each square is placed a spinner.
+Each spinner can point in one of four directions: N, S, E, and W. A chequer is placed randomly on the checkerboard.
+Each move consists of moving the red chequer one square in the direction of the spinner in the square it occupies.
+At the beginning, the spinners are spun and point in random directions.
+The spinners do not move thereafter.*

+*You cannot see the entire board, just the square the chequerboard occupies.
+They are identical, so the only thing you know after a move is whether you have fallen off the edge of the board or whether you are still on the board.
+If you are still on the board, you know the direction of the spinner in that square.*

+*Write a function that determines whether the chequer will remain on the board forever, in constant space.*

+### suggested starting point

+The suggested starting point is as follows.
+First, a data structure that associates directions with increments or decrements along two axes:

 {% highlight javascript %}
 var DIRECTIONS = [